Key challenges in global development

 Support from your tutor

-This module provides the support and guidance needed for distance learning, to work at a postgraduate level, potentially for the first time, and the academic skills to enable you to progress through it.
+This module provides the support and guidance needed for distance learning, working at a postgraduate level, potentially for the first time, and the academic skills to enable you to progress through it.

-You will be a member of a tutor group and have a tutor who will work with you and your group while completing the module.
-There will be a number of ways that you and your tutor can stay in touch: by email, phone and through the tutor group forum.
-The tutor group forum also gives you an opportunity to meet the other students in your group and a space in which you can discuss key issues arising from the module.
-Your tutor may also flag up issues to the whole group – whether about module content or points of information about the study process.
+You will be a member of a tutor group and have a tutor to work with you and your group.
+You and your tutor can stay in touch by email, phone and through the tutor group forum.
+The tutor group forum also gives you an opportunity to meet the other students in your group and to discuss key issues arising from the module.
+Your tutor may flag up issues to the whole group – whether about module content or points of information about the study process.
 Your tutor will also organise online tutorials.
 Finally, the tutor will mark your tutor-marked assignments and give you feedback on them.

 Assessment